oluseyianani/devops-bootcamp/projects/project-2.md

     }
     ```

-3. I repeated the process for the health website:
+3. I repeated the process for the dashboard website:

     ```bash
-    sudo nano /etc/nginx/sites-available/health
+    sudo nano /etc/nginx/sites-available/dashboard
     ```

    And added this configuration: